 I’ve mentioned in past blog post how many agents have no clue when it comes to shopping tougher cases.

 We suspect many of these inexperienced agents or agents whose only goal is to do a LOT of business will just have you apply to any companies, whether you can actually qualify or not.

-We regularly help people that have been declined for life insurance in past get approved with other quality insurance companies, but this can take some work on our part.
+We regularly help people that have been declined for life insurance in the past to get approved with other quality insurance companies, but this can take some work on our part.

-Many agents or many salespeople in general may not want to put in the work it takes to help you get the best offer possible, but work is what it takes on more complicated cases.
+Many agents or salespeople may not want to put in the work it takes to help you get the best offer possible.
+However, work is what it takes on more complicated cases.

-Plus, we obtain medical records on every case and this makes it much easier for us to place you with ANY other life insurance company later.
+Plus, we obtain medical records on every case, which makes it much easier for us to place you with ANY other life insurance company later.

-So what do you do if you really need life insurance but have more significant issues?
+So what do you do if you need life insurance but have significant issues?

 First thing, do not apply to any insurance company until you weigh the risk versus the reward of applying.

-If there is a possibility that you could be declined, then you should consider applying for a group life policy with limited health questions first.
+Since there is a possibility that you could be declined, you should consider applying for a group life policy with limited health questions first.

-We have access to a company whose group you can join for a small monthly fee and then you can buy life insurance up to $100,000 (ages 18 to 50) or up to $50,000 (ages 51 to 64) as long as you are employed and working and can answer “no” to the 7 health questions below.
+We have access to a company whose group you can join for a small monthly fee, and then you can buy life insurance up to $50,000 (ages 18 to 50) or up to $25,000 (ages 51 to 64) as long as you are employed and working and can answer “no” to the seven health questions below.